sbates130272/fio-stuff/README.md

 To run the post-processing scripts you will need python and gnuplot.
-I have tested using fio 2.2.6, python 2.6.6 and gnuplot 4.2 but the code is generic enought that other versions should work.
+I have tested using fio 2.2.6, python 2.6.6 and gnuplot 4.2 but the code is generic enough that other versions should work.
 Send pull requests if you see issues.

 ## Directory Structure